SharpAI/DeepCamera/README.md

 ![how to config on web gui](screenshots/how_to_config_on_web_gui.png)

-## Use Mobile APP to check recognition result on Raspberry Pi
+## 2. Use Mobile APP to train face recognition model
 ### Get device serial number
 ```
 cat docker/workaipython/ro_serialno